 *Disclaimer: In this post, I am talking about depression and mental illness.
-I am not a medical professional and this post was not written with the intent of giving any sort of medical advice.
+I am not a mental health professional and this post was not written with the intent of giving any sort of medical advice.
 It should be used for informational use only and like everything on my blog should never be substituted for professional medical advice.*

 When you are disabled and have a lot of health issues it is common to struggle with some form of depression or anxiety because your health is not always predictable like it is for most people.
-Sometimes you will be doing everything right and out of nowhere you will have a health issue for reasons you will never understand but that is just the reality of living with a chronic condition.
+Sometimes you will be doing everything right and out of nowhere you will have a heal issue for reasons you will never understand but that is just the reality of living with a chronic condition.
 Some people manage their depression really well and you will never be able to tell they are struggling with their mental health while others it’s very obvious.
 Therapy is a good option for some disabled people but is not a choice for everyone because some insurances won’t cover it and a lot of disabled people are poor so they can’t afford to pay out of pocket.
 When your friends are depressed it can make you feel helpless to watch them in so much pain because you want to help.
 How can you help someone through their mental illness when your not a professional?
 You can’t fix your friends if your not a doctor but helping them through their mental illness is possible!
 In this post I am going to talk about how I help my friends through their mental illness without having any sort of professional training.

 Remind them they are not alone- When you are struggling with depression sometimes you feel alone like no one gets it.
 You are not alone and even if the people around you don’t totally get what it’s like to be depressed they still care and want to help.
 There are tons of people living with depression and even though it may feel like your are the only one struggling your not and there are tons of people going through the same thing as you.
 Always remind people with mental illness that their pain is valid and that they are not in this alone in this fight because some people are at their breaking point and need to hear that.
 You can never say this enough because you never know where someone’s mental health is or what they are going through.